danielronalds/workflows/README.md

 Deleting using `workflows --delete` deletes the tmuxinator config as well as the project in the projects directory.

+#### Deleting a known project

+If you know the exact name of the project you're wanting to delete, you can also use `workflows --delete <PROJECT_NAME>`.

+For example, if you wanted to delete a project called `test-proj`, you could run `workflows --delete test-proj`.
+This bypasses fzf.

 ### Cloning a project

 Workflows can also be used to clone git repos using `workflows --clone`,